08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 what are the key performance indicators driving high populations of chronic disease

 * why should we hire you (more selfish reasons)?
+|- hoping
+|- ask
 |- I understand
 |- looking
-|- python, SQL, powerbi, data analysis
+|- python, SQL, powerbi, data analysis, (informatica)
+|- used
+|- python
+|- all years
+|- college
+|- all personal projects

+|- while I (insert lack of skill in what their lookign for)
+|- recently
+|- developed
+|- DE/DA project
+|- refer above to (chronic-disease-analyses) project
+|- used
+|- orchestration framework
+|- airflow
+|- extract
+|- raw cdi
+|- raw population
+|- consolidated
+|- over 20
+|- transform
+|- data trans
+|- modelled
+|- spark
+|- load
+|- cloud DWH
+|- motherduck
+|- faster querying
+|- due
+|- OLAP struct
+|- visualized
-|-
+|- PowerBI
-`My long standing meticulousness and coupled with it my skills in python and using it in Machine Learning/AI have been a foundational aspect in my quickly learning new things, case on point the newly acquired skills I have in a recent data analytics project I made where I analyzed chronic disease indicators data using tools like PowerBI, Python, and SQL.
-It potentially solves a business use case of potentially making cost efficient allocation of health care resources to more targeted demographics, those with more frequently occurring chronic disease and factors driving it.
+`My long standing meticulousness and coupled with it my skills in python and using it in Machine Learning/AI have been a foundational aspect in my quickly learning new things, case on point the newly acquired skills I have in a recent data analytics project I made where I analyzed chronic disease indicators data using tools like PowerBI, Python, and SQL.`

+`It potentially solves a business use case of potentially making cost efficient allocation of health care resources to more targeted demographics, those with more frequently occurring chronic disease and factors driving it.
 With this I can provide value to your business by leveraging the data I have for in depth analyses.`

 * why do you want to work here (more selfless reasons)?
 `Having first learned about your company 2 years ago what I really value is that your compnay strives for the virtues of responsibility, teamwork, and honesty, which resonate with me because I believe I can be responsible enough to own my shortcomings, support my teammates by listening to their concerns and questions, and be completely honest about certain predicaments I may be in, or concerns I have without fear of ridicule or shame.
 I think these are essential in the workplace which funnily enough can be translated into human to human relationships themselves be it platonic or romantic.`